Struggling to get interviews?

 Highlight relevant skills in your cover letter

-Your skills shouldn’t just be confined to your resume, they should also be included in your receptionist cover letter.
+Your skills should also be included in your cover letter.

-Here’s an example of a cover letter that effectively demonstrates the candidate’s relevant communication and problem solving skills (we’ve bolded the key details):
+Here’s an example of a receptionist cover letter that demonstrates the candidate’s relevant communication and problem solving skills with key details in bold:

 In my previous role at DroidBay, I demonstrated exceptional customer service and organizational skills.
 I professionally and courteously resolved over 20 customer technical complaints daily, ensuring a positive experience for each client.
 Additionally, I showcased my attention to detail and efficiency by completing 17+ typed documents within a three-day deadline for the company’s upcoming press conference, achieving 100% accuracy.
 These experiences highlight my ability to manage high-pressure situations while maintaining a strong focus on quality and customer satisfaction.

-Quantify your achievements in your cover letter and resume using hard numbers like how many calls you answered on a daily basis or how you were able to reduce scheduling errors by a specific percentage.
+Quantify your achievements in your cover letter and resume by using numbers.
+Quantify things like how many calls you answered on a daily basis or that you were able to reduce scheduling errors by a specific percentage.

 Successfully updated and scheduled meetings within a week for the next 6 months (January 20XX–June 20XX)